jjchiw/ArangoExec/README.md

     	}
     }
 }
-}
 ```

 # TODO
 --------

 * Use credentials
-* I know there is more things, but I'm not really sure right now what else :)
+* I know there are more things, but I'm not really sure right now what else :)

 Inspired and Based on [SQLExec](https://sublime.wbond.net/packages/SQLExec) & [SublimeHttpRequester](https://github.com/braindamageinc/SublimeHttpRequester)